Skip to Main Content

 How do production incentives work in South Africa?

-South Africa offers up to 25% for foreign productions (plus 5% for qualifying expenditure above ZAR 12 million) through the dtic.
-Our ADs understand the documentation requirements and work with line producers to ensure on-set operations support incentive eligibility.
+Here is how the picture comes together.
+South Africa gives up to 25% for foreign shoots (plus 5% for qualifying expenditure above ZAR 12 million) through the dtic.
+Our ADs know the records needs and work with line producers to make sure on-set operations support incentive eligibility.

 How does filming in safari locations work?

-Safari location shoots require SANParks filming permits and coordination with game reserve management.
-Our ADs plan around wildlife movement patterns, manage safety protocols, and coordinate armed ranger escorts where required.
+Safari location shoots need SANParks filming permits and planning with game reserve management.
+Our ADs plan around wildlife movement patterns, manage safety protocols, and set up armed ranger escorts where needed.

 Can you provide AD teams for multi-unit productions?